 “How to Be a Conservative-Liberal-Socialist”—Leszek Kołakowski

-Leszek Kołakowski (Source) |
+| Leszek Kołakowski (Source) |

-About an hour ago I woke up to the news that Donald Trump seems to have won the 2024 US election.
-Not surpisingly, it’s a result that horrifies me, not least of all because it’s a clear indication of the failure and collapse of a certain kind of liberal democratic politics, and also the rise of identitarian politics of both leftist (aka “woke”) and rightist kinds, all of which continually cuts against the possibility of creating solidarity between people of different kinds.
+About an hour ago, I woke up to the news that Donald Trump seems to have won the 2024 US election.
+Not surprisingly, it’s a result that horrifies me, not least of all because it’s a clear indication of the failure and collapse of a certain kind of liberal democratic politics, and also the rise of identitarian politics of both leftist (aka “woke”) and rightist kinds, all of which continually cuts against the possibility of creating solidarity between people of different kinds.
 Just to be clear for any American readers of this blog, it’s a collapse that is also increasingly being seen in the UK (where I live) and across Europe generally.
-This collapse inevitably raises the question of what kind of political movement/position might be able to resist the kind of anti-democratic politics esposued by Trump and the MAGA movement, as well as those other authoritarian, nationalist (sometimes ethno-nationalist), protectionist and populist leaders elsewhere.
+This collapse inevitably raises the question of what kind of political movement/position might be able to resist the kind of anti-democratic politics espoused by Trump and the MAGA movement, as well as those other authoritarian, nationalist (sometimes ethno-nationalist), protectionist and populist leaders elsewhere.
 Of course, I don’t pretend to know the answer to this for sure, but I do have a strong sense that it’s likely to be something like “the mighty International” that the Polish philosopher and historian of ideas, Leszek Kołakowski (1927-2009), feared would never exist.
 He wrote about his hoped for mighty International in an essay called, “How to Be a Conservative-Liberal-Socialist” which was published in 1990 in his collection of pieces

 called Modernity on Endless Trial (University of Chicago Press, 1990).
 Maybe it’s time to find ways to start bringing it into reality . . .